Portsmouth has signed up to a Hampshire-wide process called Community Triggers.

 To use a community trigger please phone Hampshire Police on the non-emergency 101 number.

 Community triggers can be used:

-- By individuals if they have made three complaints in the previous six months to report behaviour causing harassment, alarm or distress members of the community either where no action has been taken, or if they're not satisfied with the action taken.
+if they have made three complaints in the previous six months to report behaviour causing harassment, alarm or distress to members of the community either where no action has been taken, or if they’re not satisfied with the action taken.

-- By groups if five individuals in a local community have reported separately similar incidents of anti-social behaviour to member of the community safety partnership if they all think that no action has been taken, or they're not satisfied with the action taken.
-The individual acting on behalf of the group must have all other individual's consent.
+if five individuals in a local community have reported separately similar incidents of anti-social behaviour to a member of the community safety partnership and they all think that no action has been taken, or they’re not satisfied with the action taken.
+The individual acting on behalf of the group must have all other individuals’ consent.

 To meet the criteria for a community trigger, incidents need to:

 - Have caused harassment, alarm or distress